Skip to Content

 With thousands of passengers disembarking a cruise ship, hundreds of cruisers choose to experience the highway to Hana, and they all do it on the first day.

 Trust me on this one!
-Long line-ups soon appeared at the car rental lot as everyone tried to attain the keys for their touring chariots.
+Long line-ups soon appeared at the car rental lot as everyone tried to attain the keys for their touring vehicles.

-I quickly realized this was not going to be a quiet jaunt in the country.
+I quickly realized this would not be a quiet jaunt in the country.
 Instead, we all headed out like camels, moving one by one as if slowly transitioning across desert terrain.

-Take my advice; if you plan to take this incredible journey and not traveling by cruise ship, pick a day that the cruise ships are NOT in port.
-Going without the crowds will make your drive ten times more enjoyable.
+Take my advice; if you plan to make this incredible journey and not traveling by cruise ship, pick a day when the cruise ships are NOT in port.
+Going without the crowds will make your drive ten times more enjoyable, and you’ll enjoy the drive with few tourists.

-Also, it’s advisable to hit the highway in the early hours before the road gets busy.
+Also, hitting the highway early is advisable before the road gets busy.
 The early start allows for more time to stop and enjoy the sites along the way.

 The Road To Hana Route